Tencent/TurboTransformers/README.md

 # When using turbo_transformers in other environments outside this container: conda install your_root_path/dist/*.tar.bz2
 ```

-*We also prepared a docker image containing CPU version of TurboTransformers, as well as other related works, i.e. onnxrt v1.4.0 and pytorch-jit on dockerhub*
+*We also prepared a docker image containing CPU version of TurboTransformers, as well as other related works, i.e. onnxrt v1.2.0 and pytorch-jit on dockerhub*
-*NOTE: This docker image has performance issue for turbo C++ backend.
-However, it still can achieve a descend performance using onnxrt backend*
 ```
 docker pull thufeifeibear/turbo_transformers_cpu:latest
 ```

-*Attention* :
-There are two kinds of backend provided by Turbo, i.e. a hand-crafted C++ backend based on the OpenMP multi-threading technique,
-and an [onnxruntime](https://github.com/microsoft/onnxruntime) backend, which is only work for BERT because we failed to run Albert or decoder.
-When using the C++ backend to accelerate CPU transformers, pay attention to the MKL the Turbo links to.
-Initially, we linked the Turbo with the MKL installed by conda, which is one of the prerequists of torch installation.
-After we upgraded the torch from v1.1.0 to v1.5.0, MKL's performance is severely degraded.
-So, install an official MKL, and set the `MKLROOT` in CMakeLists.txt correctly.

 #### GPU
 ```
 git clone https://github.com/Tencent/TurboTransformers --recursive